jakobzhao/geog371/labs/lab01/readme.md

 ## 1.2 Software Setup

-For this lab, you will need to install the following software:
+For this lab, your computer will need to install the following software:

 - **Webstorm:** A professional web mapping programming development environment ([Click here for the installation instruction](https://www.jetbrains.com/webstorm/buy/#edition=discounts)). and make sure you install the edition **for students and teachers**).
 Check a turoial on install Webstorm at [here](install_webstorm.md);